-Let’s look at Spotify, one of the most popular music streaming app.
-As you can see, the app name consists of everything needed to explain what this app does/serve. (i.e. it offers live song and podcast streaming).
+Let’s look at Spotify, one of the most popular music streaming apps.
+As you can see, the app name consists of everything needed to explain what this app does/serves. (i.e. it offers live song and podcast streaming).

 The next step is to provide your app with an informative and meaningful app description.